-In connection with the offering, the underwriters may purchase and sell our common stock in the open market.
-These transactions may include short sales, purchases on the open market to cover positions created by short sales and stabilizing transactions.
+In connection with the offering, the underwriters may purchase and sell shares of our common stock in the open market.
+These transactions may include short sales, purchases to cover positions created by short sales and stabilizing transactions.

 Short sales involve the sale by the underwriters of a greater number of shares than they are required to purchase in the offering.
-"Covered" short sales are sales made in an amount not greater than the underwriters' overallotment option described above.
-The underwriters may close out any covered short position by either exercising their overallotment option or purchasing shares in the open market.
-In determining the source of shares to close out the covered short position, the underwriters will consider, among other things, the price of shares available for purchase in the open market as compared to the price at which they may purchase shares through the overallotment option.
-"Naked" short sales are sales in excess of the overallotment option.
+Covered short sales are sales made in an amount not greater than the underwriters' option to purchase additional shares of common stock from us in the offering.
+The underwriters may close out any covered short position by either exercising their option to purchase additional shares or purchasing shares in the open market.
+In determining the source of shares to close out the covered short position, the underwriters will consider, among other things, the price of shares available for purchase in the open market as compared to the price at which they may purchase shares through the over-allotment option.
+Naked short sales are any sales in excess of the over-allotment option.
 The underwriters must close out any naked short position by purchasing shares in the open market.
-A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of our common stock in the open market after pricing that could adversely affect investors who purchase in the offering.
-Stabilizing transactions consist of various bids for or purchases of shares of common stock made by the underwriters in the open market prior to the completion of the offering.
+A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the shares in the open market prior to the completion of the offering.

+Stabilizing transactions consist of various bids for or purchases of our common stock made by the underwriters in the open market prior to the completion of the offering.

-The underwriters may also impose a penalty bid.
-This occurs when a particular underwriter repays to the underwriters a portion of the underwriting discount received by it because the representatives have repurchased shares sold by or for the account of such underwriter in stabilizing or short covering transactions.
+The underwriters may impose a penalty bid.
+This occurs when a particular underwriter repays to the other underwriters a portion of the underwriting discount received by it because the representatives have repurchased shares sold by or for the account of that underwriter in stabilizing or short covering transactions.

-Similar to other purchase transactions, the underwriters' purchases to cover the syndicate short sales may have the effect of raising or maintaining the market price of our common stock or preventing or retarding a decline in the market price of our common stock.
+Purchases to cover a short position and stabilizing transactions may have the effect of preventing or slowing a decline in the market price of our common stock.
+Additionally, these purchases, along with the imposition of the penalty bid, may stabilize, maintain or otherwise affect the market price of our common stock.
 As a result, the price of our common stock may be higher than the price that might otherwise exist in the open market.
-The underwriters may conduct these transactions on the New York Stock Exchange, in the over-the-counter market or otherwise.
+These transactions may be effected on the NYSE, in the over-the-counter market or otherwise.